 Banks nowadays no longer provide formal underwriting for “pre-approvals.”
 They offer rate guarantees instead.
-Usually the time frame for a rate hold is 90 to 120 days.
+Usually the time frame for a rate hold is 120 days.

 An informal pre-approval can be done however, by still submitting an application and supporting documents.
 We review your information thoroughly, and then advise you on how you qualify from a lending perspective, provide payment calculations, and down payment information.

 Your application goes through the formal underwriting process once you have an accepted offer.